What are the characteristics of closed-end funds (CEFs) and how can you identify attractive candidates to earn a profit with closed-end fund investing

 Most closed-end funds are owned by individual investors.
 During down markets, many of these investors want to sell their holdings.
-That causes CEF discounts to NAV to widen.
+That causes closed-end fund discount to net asset value to widen.
 Opportunistic investors can seek to purchase closed-end funds at discounts that are greater than average.
 Using a site like CEF Connect, investors can see a graph showing the discount over time to assess if the current discount is wider than average.

 CEF Connect also calculates a Z-score for the discount.
 The Z-score is the current discount or premium minus the average discount or premium divided by the standard deviation.
 The standard deviation measures the volatility of the premium or discount over time.
 Z-scores allow investors a standardized way to compare one fund’s discount to another.
-A Z-score greater than -3, represents a CEF that is selling at a discount that is a significant departure from its average discount.
+A Z-score greater than -3 (e.g., more negative than negative three) represents a CEF that is selling at a discount that is a significant departure from its average discount.

 The Ideal CEF Purchase Candidate

 In summary, the most attractive closed-end fund candidates are those:

 - Where the investor understands the risk and reward of the investments the CEF owns.

 - Where the effective leverage as a percent of assets is 35% or less.